UT-ADL/milrem_visual_offroad_navigation/README.md

 | ------------------- | -------------------- |
 | <ul><li>Current camera image</li><li>Past 5 camera images for context</li><li>Goal image</li></ul> | <ul><li>Trajectory of 5 waypoints</li><li>Temporal distance to the goal</li></ul> |

 The local planner is trained using camera images and visual odometry.
+The goal image was taken as an image from fixed timesteps from the future.
+Temporal distance to the goal represents the number of timesteps to the goal image.

 ![Local planner](images/local_planner.jpg)

-**Global planner** takes the waypoints proposed by the local planner and estimates which of them takes fastest to the final goal.
+**Global planner** takes the waypoints proposed by the local planner and estimates which of them are likely on the path to the final goal.

 | Inputs to the model | Outputs of the model |
 | ------------------- | -------------------- |
 | <ul><li>Overhead map</li><li>Current location</li><li>Goal location</li></ul> | <ul><li>Probabilities whether each map pixel is<br>on the path from current location to goal</li></ul> |

-The global planner is trained using maps and GPS trajectories.
+The global planner is trained using georeferenced maps and GPS trajectories - given two points on the trajectory, all points in-between were marked as high-probability points.

 ![Global planner](images/global_planner.jpg)

 These two models work in coordination to handle outdated maps and inaccurate GPS:
 * as long as the local planner proposes valid waypoints the robot never collides with obstacles,
-* as the global planner picks waypoints which are closer to the final destination, it tends to move towards the final goal, even if the GPS positioning is wrong or the map is outdated.
+* as the global planner picks waypoints which are on the path to the final destination, it tends to move towards the final goal, even if the GPS positioning is wrong or the map is outdated.

 ### Results of validation